Build Environment Functions

 Arguments

-envName- Optional.
-String.
+envName- String.
+Optional.
 Name of the environment value to load.
 Afterwards this should be defined (possibly blank) andexported.--application applicationHome- Path.
 Optional.
 Directory of alternate application home.
-Can be specified more than once to change state.--print- Flag.
-Print the environment file loaded first.--help- Optional.
-Flag.
+Can be specified more than once to change state.--all- Flag.
+Optional.
+Load all environment variables defined in BUILD_ENVIRONMENT_DIRS.--print- Flag.
+Print the environment file loaded first.--help- Flag.
+Optional.
 Display this help.

 Return codes